Legacy of Little Mountain shows devastating failure of B.C. Liberals' housing strategy, say critics, former residents

 There goes the neighbourhood

 Steenhuisen grew up in the Little Mountain housing project, which was originally constructed as low-rent housing for middle-income families after the Second World War.
-A long-time housing advocate, the 60-year old says that everywhere she goes in her neighbourhood of Little Mountain, people know her.
+A longtime housing advocate, the 60-year old says that everywhere she goes in her neighbourhood of Little Mountain, people know her.
 But with the removal of the 224-unit social housing project at East 37th Ave. and Main Street, Steenhuisen had to say goodbye to neighbours she'd known her whole life.

 With a handful of others, Steenhuisen resisted eviction for several years.
 Today she lives in the 54-unit seniors social housing building that sits on the otherwise empty green lot.
 It's the only thing that has been built since the original row houses were levelled.